 Discovering blood in stools can be alarming.
 While it may be caused by common conditions like haemorrhoids, it can also point to more serious issues such as colorectal cancer.
 Thus, medical evaluation is crucial, especially for large amounts of blood, black stools, or associated symptoms like pain or dizziness, for accurate diagnosis and timely treatment.

-may appear in the stool, it can originate from different parts of the gastrointestinal (GI)
+the stool, it can originate from different parts of the

-tract — which is why a thorough assessment is key.
+gastrointestinal (GI) tract — which is why a thorough assessment is

 Common causes of blood in stool include: